 What GIS services are provided by the Engineering Department?

 - Technical support and training for all GIS and GPS related issues within county departments.

 - Development of web-based mapping applications for use by the residents of Hardin County.

 - Analysis of geographic data to better support the residents of Hardin County.

 - Maintenance of Hardin County’s GIS server and production data.

 How can I obtain hard copy paper maps?

-- Any request for spatial data or hard copy paper maps may be made by contacting the Hardin County Engineer, Vicki Meredith, PE or GIS Coordinator, Nick Douthitt.
+- Any request for spatial data or hard copy paper maps may be made by contacting the Hardin County Engineer, Charlie Allen, PE or GIS Coordinator, Nick Douthitt.

 - Current Hardin County GIS Data Fee Schedule.